CGJennings/se3docs/docs/dm-type-viewer.md

 To *cycle through all matches*, choose **Find Next** repeatedly.

 For example, to find all quotation characters, enter `quot` in the search field and use **Find Next** to select each match in turn.

+> If you know the hexadecimal code point of the character you want to find, you can enter it directly in the search field.
+For example, to jump to the *non-breaking space* character, enter either `u+a0` or `0xa0`.
+Letter case doesn't matter, and neither do leading zeros (so `U+00A0` has the same effect).

 ### Displayed character ranges